EthanRudy/ProjectEuler_CPP/README.md

 # ProjectEuler_CPP

 This is a repository for showcasing my Project Euler solutions writtin in C++.
 Publicly my solutions will only appear up to 100, to be within the Project Euler post rules.
+I will update this file to display what solution number I am on after the first 100 are solved.

 My rules for my code is as follows:
 1. All solutions must be mine.
 Obviously if I use a well known algorithm like a quicksort, I am not claiming it as my original creation.